 There are many Norwegian language learning programs as well; for more information, check here.

 You can also check out our complete guide to languages in Norway here.

 Where to live in Norway

-Further north is Trondheim, home to almost 200,000 people and Tromsø, home to almost 75,000.
+Further north is Trondheim, home to almost 200,000 people, and Tromsø, home to nearly 75,000.
 As you get further north – the population gets more sparse, so take this into consideration when choosing where you’d like to live.

-If you do have freedom of movement and aren’t tied to moving to a certain city in Norway, keep in mind that the country’s climate also varies.
+If you do have freedom of movement and aren’t tied to relocating to a specific city in Norway, keep in mind that the country’s climate also varies.
 The higher north you get, the rougher the terrain, and the colder the climate.
 Still wondering why most of the population is centered around the south?